mikejke/RouteDev/README.md

   1. Owned type — It has 120 total capacity and a Fixed Expenses in amount of 10 conditional units (3 max)
   2. Hired type — It has 150 total capacity and a Fixed Expenses in amount of 50 conditional units
 #

-#
-Copyright © 2020 mikejke.
-All rights reserved.